TheMetaphysicalCrook/ProgrammableWebSwartz2013/content/pages/0-foreword.md

 ---
 title: "Foreword by James Hendler"
 subtitle: "Editor, Synthesis Lectures on the Semantic Web: Theory and Technology"
-date: 2018-04-06T23:23:23+02:00
+date: 2018-04-06T23:23:15+02:00
 draft: true
 ---

 # Foreword by James Hendler

-In 2009, I invited Aaron Swartz to contribute a “synthesis lecture”—essentially a short online book—to a new series I was editing on Web Engineering.
+In 2009, I invited Aaron Swartz to contribute a “synthesis lecture” — essentially a short online book — to a new series I was editing on Web Engineering.
 Aaron produced a draft of about 40 pages, which is the document you see here.
 This was a “first version” to be extended later.
 Unfortunately, and much to my regret, that never happened.